Israeli police storm al-Aqsa mosque compound amid tensions | www.lokmattimes.com

 The Al-Aqsa Mosque compound is a flashpoint site holy to both Muslims and Jews.
 It is located in East Jerusalem, a territory captured by Israel along with the rest of the West Bank in the 1967 Middle East war.
 Israel annexed it shortly later in a move not recognized by most of the international community.

-On Friday, at least 152 Palestinians were injured in clashes with the Israeli police at the compound.
+On Friday, at least 152 Palestin were injured in clashes with the Israeli police at the compound.

-Escalating tensions between Israel and the Palestinians over the past three weeks -- including four deadly attacks in Israel, some of them carried out by Palestinian citizens of Israel -- raised fears of a slide back into a broader conflict.
-(ANI/Xinhua)
+Escalating tensions between Israel and the Palestin over the past three weeks including four deadly attacks in Israel, some of them carried out by Palestinian citizens of Israel raised fears of a slide back into a broader conflict.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app